Kampot mountain

 This article contains affiliate links.
 Booking/buying through links you find on this site is a great way of supporting the work we do at no extra cost to you.

-The sleepy fishing village of Kampot has much to offer in the way of accommodation, and whilst the area is not too big, there are a couple of well-known areas you can stay in when you visit.
+The sleepy town of Kampot has much to offer in the way of accommodation, and whilst the place isn’t too big, there are a couple of well-known areas you can stay when you visit.

 • Riverfront: This is a budget-friendly area popular with backpackers searching for a good deal.
 It’s located a little further out of the main town.
 Ride a bicycle and take in the views as you whizz past rice paddies, water buffalo, street food vendors and lots of smiling locals.